natalieagus/50002/docs/Labs/lab4.md

 <img src="{{ site.baseurl }}//assets/images/lab4-part1/2023-03-16-11-48-59.png"  class="center_fifty no-invert"/>

-## Checkoff
+## In-Person Checkoff

-As stated in the beginning of this document, you need to complete all the above tasks and demonstrate a working Beta CPU using **your own test instruction**.
-You can checkoff as a group. <span className="orange-bold">Only group members who are present gain the marks (unless valid LOA).</span>
+As stated in the beginning of this document, you need to complete all the above tasks and demonstrate a working Beta CPU using **your own test instruction**. **Contact** your cohort TAs and make appointment to meet them **in-person** (outside of class hour).
+Only 1 rep per group will do for the checkoff, but there will be QnA.
+Hence, it is up to you if you want to send more people for the checkoff.

 {: .new-title}
 > Checkoff
 >
-> You need to demonstrate that your Beta runs properly on the FPGA to our TA/instructor by the end of next week's lab (during lab hour).
+> You need to demonstrate that your Beta runs properly on the FPGA to our TA by the stipulated due date (consult course handout).
 To do this, you are to **design** a short test code in Beta Assembly (8-10 lines).
 Your code must contain at least a `BNE/BEQ`, `JMP`, `OP`, `OPC`, `LD/LDR` and `ST` instruction each.

 Neatly document your test instruction in `instruction_rom.luc` to facilitate a smoother checkoff process.